Many people suspect that flight prices go up the more they search.

 There are also no drawbacks of being signed in, since there’s no evidence that being signed in increases flight prices.

-Do Flight Prices Go Down Late At Night?
+Flight Prices May Go Down Late At Night

 Flight prices may go down late at night because fewer people visit airline websites and book tickets at midnight and in the early morning hours, so there’s lower demand at night.